-The Media Creation Tool is a pretty neat utility that Microsoft has created to allow any consumer to easily upgrade their computer to Windows 10 or create a medium such as a USB or DVD that they can use to upgrade a different computer to Windows 10.
-However, the Media Creation Tool is not entirely flawless as many users have been greeted with error code 0x80070005 – 0x90002 when trying to upgrade to Windows 10 using the Media Creation Tool or when trying to create upgrade media.
-Error code 0x80070005 – 0x90002 usually shows up when almost the entire setup for Windows 10 has been downloaded, flushing all the time that the user waited for the download to complete down the toilet.
+The Media Creation Tool is a handy utility that Microsoft developed to enable any user to easily upgrade their computer to Windows 10 or create a medium, such as a USB or DVD, that can be used to upgrade a different computer to Windows 10.
+However, the Media Creation Tool is not completely flawless, as many users have encountered error code 0x80070005 – 0x90002 when attempting to upgrade to Windows 10 using the tool or when creating upgrade media.
+Error code 0x80070005 – 0x90002 typically appears when the Windows 10 setup is almost entirely downloaded, thereby wasting all the time the user spent waiting for the download to complete.

-The culprit behind error code 0x80070005 – 0x90002 when trying to upgrade to Windows 10 using the Media Creation Tool or create new installation media can vary from one computer to the other.
-Fortunately, the following are three methods that have proven to be successfully at getting rid of error code 0x80070005 – 0x90002 for various Windows users who have been affected by it.
+The culprit behind error code 0x80070005 – 0x90002, when trying to upgrade to Windows 10 using the Media Creation Tool or creating new installation media, can vary from one computer to another.
+Fortunately, the following are three methods that have proven to be successful in getting rid of error code 0x80070005 – 0x90002 for various Windows users who have been affected by it,

 Method 1: Uninstall any and all third-party system security programs

-It is a pretty well-known fact that third-party system security programs such as firewall, antivirus and anti-malware programs can interfere with the processes that need to take place in order to execute and complete a Windows system upgrade, giving birth to problems such as error 0x80070005 – 0x90002.
-If third-party system security programs are behind error 0x80070005 – 0x90002 in your computer’s case, simply going to Control Panel > Uninstall a program and uninstalling all of the third-party security programs on your computer will allow your Windows 10 upgrade through the media creation tool to go through seamlessly.
+It’s a widely recognized fact that third-party system security programs, such as firewalls, antivirus software, and anti-malware applications, can interfere with the processes required for executing and completing a Windows system upgrade.
+This interference often causes problems, such as error 0x80070005 – 0x90002.
+If your computer’s case of error 0x80070005 – 0x90002 is due to third-party system security programs, you can rectify the issue by going to Control Panel > Uninstall a program.
+Once there, uninstall all of the third-party security programs on your computer.
+This action will allow your Windows 10 upgrade through the media creation tool to proceed seamlessly.

 Method 2: Stop and then restart all services associated with Windows Update